Ancient time reckoning and

 Testament recorded the passage of time with the same

 thesis of testimony.
-The prudent approach is to decipher
+The prudent approach is to decipher meanings

-calendar fragments, ideas of faith, and testimony.
+fragments, ideas of faith, and testimony.

 Time measured by the earliest calendar lengthened along with